zackluckyf/angular-project/readme.md

 Issues with it:

-integrate player functions into src/app/common
+integrate player functions into src/app/common and then write tests for them

 pages(aka features) in app contains angular code, the issue with multiple controllers popped up, need to config each one on load with state.